k0sproject/blog/content/about/_index.md

 ## About this blog

-This is the official blog for the [k0s project].
+This is the official blog for the [k0sproject].

 Here we will share news, technical deep-dives, and practical guides around: